 We are grouping these together since they essentially mean one thing: your content isn’t good.
 The search engine first addressed the issue of duplicate/poor content with the previously managed panda update.
 It describes duplicate/low-quality content as thin content and shallow pages.

-Google also flagged scraped content from other sites and republished on your site without providing the user with any additional value.
+Google also flagged scraped content from other sites and republished it on your site without providing the user with any additional value.

 3. Unnatural, Poor Quality Backlinks